M18 Hellcat

 The M18 Hellcat was the culmination of the development of various prototypes of fast tank destroyers dating back to 1941.
 Entering production in summer 1943, the M18 first saw combat service in spring 1944.
 The M18 served primarily in Western Europe, but was also present in smaller numbers in Italy and the Pacific.
 Production continued until October 1944, with 2,507 built.

-The Hellcat was the most effective U.S. tank destroyer of World War II.
-It had a higher kill to loss ratio than any other tank or tank destroyer fielded by U.S. forces in World War II.
+The M18 was the most effective U.S. tank destroyer of World War II.
+It had a higher kill-to-loss ratio than any other tank or tank destroyer fielded by U.S. forces in World War II.
 Kills claimed were 526 in total: 498 in Europe, 17 in Italy, and 11 in the Pacific.
 The kills-to-losses ratio for Europe was 2.3 to 1, and the overall kill to loss ratio was 2.4 to 1.
 M18s were "...not primarily used for tank fighting, but were committed more often to improvised roles, usually direct fire support for infantry."
-Although the M18 was retired from U.S. service immediately after the end of World War II, a variant, the M39 Armored Utility Vehicle, served in the Korean War, and M18s continued in service with some countries until 1995.
+Although the M18 was retired from U.S. service immediately after the end of World War II, a variant, the M39 armored utility vehicle, served in the Korean War, and M18s continued in service with some countries until 1995.

-The M18 Hellcat was an example of the balancing act between firepower, armor, and mobility in armored fighting vehicle design.
+The M18 Hellcat was an example of the balancing act among firepower, armor, and mobility in armored fighting vehicle design.
 Despite its excellent mobility and reasonably powerful main gun, the M18 Hellcat also had drawbacks, including thin armor and a poor high explosive shell for its main gun.
 Historian Steven J. Zaloga characterized the overall design of the M18 as "poorly balanced" and stated that "the Hellcat's combat record is attributable to the training and dedication of its crews, not to its ill-conceived design."